WellyZhang/SpaceWanderMan/README.md

 If you organize the project under Visual Studio:

- 1. Make sure OpenGL is correctly configures.
+ 1. Make sure OpenGL is correctly configured.
  2. Include all *.h files in your project.
  3. Add all *.cpp to your project.
  4. Ensure that your project finds the directory that store images.